PapenfussLab/bioshake/README.md

 So `compile` takes `Compilable` things (the pipeline in this case) and makes something suitable for `compileRules`, which generates the actual shake `Rules`.

+A Bioshake pipeline must instantiate `Compilable`, but pipelines (and stages) are not themselves `Compiler`s.
+Unlike vanilla Shake -- in which each stage of a build is represented by an object of type `Rules a` -- in Bioshake, there is no concrete datatype representing a stage; rather, each stage is the only inhabitant of its type, and the whole functionality of a stage is determined by the typeclasses that this type instantiates.
+More on this below.

+### Direct execution

 In our pipeline, the stages `align`, `mappedOnly`, `sortBam`, and `deDup` come from different modules such as `Bioshake.BWA` and `Bioshake.Samtools`, or their cluster equivalents `Bioshake.Cluster.BWA` and `Bioshake.Cluster.Samtools`.
-More on these modules later.

-### Direct execution

-Each module in bioshake represents a tool, such as an aligner. `Bioshake.BWA` for example is the module that defines alignment stages using the BWA aligner.
+Each module in bioshake represents a tool, such as an aligner; for example, `Bioshake.BWA` is the module that defines alignment stages using the BWA aligner.
-When a pipeline is executed using this module, the tool is directly invoked on the machine that's executing bioshake.
+When a pipeline is executed using this module, the tool is directly invoked on the machine that is executing bioshake.
 Many of these tools are multithreaded, and thus you need to declare how many threads to use by default:

     instance Default Threads where def = Threads threads